Design the pond:

 - Check whether your site is level – the finished pond will have a water line that finds a level which may not be apparent to the naked eye.

-- A rockery or sloping cobble beach may help on a sloping site or 2 smaller ponds linked together by a stream.
+- A rockery or sloping cobble beach may help on a sloping site.
+Or link 2 smaller ponds together with a stream.

-- Build a sloping shelf or exit with cobbles on at least one side of the pond if you want to encourage wildlife creatures.
+- Build a sloping shelf or exit with cobbles on at least one side of the pond for wildlife creatures.

 - Surround the wildlife pond by planting from a bog zone or moist planting area as an emergence area

-- Include a sitting area near the pond as this is often a favourite place to sit and watch either the wildlife visitors or the fish.
+- Plan a sitting area near the pond.
+This is often a favourite place to sit and watch either the wildlife or the fish.

 - Make the pond as large a surface area as your space allows.